WebexSamples/hookbuster/README.md

 * TARGET
 * PORT

-hookbuster will automatically register for all of the [webhook firehose](https://developer.webex.com/docs/api/guides/webhooks/the-firehose-webhook) events, using the TOKEN and then forward any received events to TARGET:PORT.
-If TARGET is not set it defaults to `localhost`
+hookbuster will automatically register for all of the webhook firehose events, using the TOKEN and then forward any received events to TARGET:PORT.
+If you only set PORT and TOKEN in your environmental variables, then TARGET will be defaulted to localhost.
+Otherwise (if you do not use environmental variables) you will be prompted to enter a target manually.

 ## Dependencies